Marie J. Mergler

-She was connected with the Woman's Medical College of Chicago from the time of her graduation, and for many years, served as an executive officers of that institution, where she also occupied the chair of clinical and operative gynaecology.
-In 1899, Mergler was elected dean of the school, succeeding Dr. Isaac N. Danforth, resigned.
+Mergler was connected with the Woman's Medical College of Chicago from the time of her graduation, and for many years, served as an executive officer of that institution, where she also occupied the chair of clinical and operative gynaecology.
+In 1899, Mergler was elected dean of the school, succeeding Isaac N. Danforth, resigned.
 In November 1895, she was elected head physician and surgeon to the Mary Thompson Hospital for Women and Children, from which position she resigned two years later.
 She was the attending surgeon to the Woman's Hospital of Chicago for many years, and was also on the hospital staff of the Post-Graduate school, where she conducted a clinic in operative gynecology.
 Her great achievement was in assisting women to obtain the very best opportunities for a thorough medical education in the Woman's Medical College at Chicago.